Midacts/FreeRADIUS-OpenLDAP/README.txt

 ########
 # Enable OpenLDAP on your FreeRADIUS server
 # -----------------------------------------
-# Your FreeRADIUS server must be able to talk to your OpenLDAP server in order to retreive users and groups
+# Your FreeRADIUS server must be able to talk to your OpenLDAP server in order to
+# retreive users and groups.
 # I recommend using my puppet openldap class (https://github.com/Midacts/openldap_client)

 # Copy over your OpenLDAP server's CA certificate
 # -----------------------------------------------
-# In order to use start_tls on your FreeRADIUS server to the OpenLDAP server, you must tell FreeRADIUS where the OpenLDAP server's
+# In order to use start_tls on your FreeRADIUS server to the OpenLDAP server, you must
-# CA certificate is located.
-In this script, I have it set to $prefix/certs (/usr/local/etc/raddb/certs by default).
+# tell FreeRADIUS where the OpenLDAP server's CA certificate is located.
+# In this script, I have it set to $prefix/certs (/usr/local/etc/raddb/certs by default).
 #
 # Be sure to copy the CA certificate to $prefix/certs before initiating the script if you wish to use start_tls.